wbic16/SQ/README.md

 ## Getting Started

+you can either clone this repo and run `cargo build`, or just run `cargo install sq`.

+## Commands

+SQ is designed to keep abstractions at bay.
+You can interact with a loaded phext via shared memory (daemon mode) or a TCP socket with a simple REST API.

 * sq help: displays online help
 * sq <file>: launches a server that hosts a phext file via shared memory
 * sq status: Displays daemon statistics (loaded phext, size, connection count)